johnhays/ircNodeDashboard/README.md

 ircDDBGateway “Node” Dashboard
 ==============================

+**This project is no longer maintained and is deprecated, I am now suggesting https://github.com/F4FXL/DStarGateway as the gateway software and https://github.com/johnhays/dsgwdashboard for a dashboard**

 **These instructions are meant as a general guide for setup.
 Familiarity with Linux commands, administration and troubleshooting are recommended.**

 **Tested on Raspbian Linux using a Raspberry Pi.
 Code changes may be necessary for other distributions,**